Booookkkkkssss/books_main/README.md

 <details>
 Models

 **IDF:** It was decided to use the Decision Tree classification model on the dataset, with the goal of determining which features would lead to a book's success.
-In order to perform Decision Tree modeling, it was first necessary to obtain the TF-IDF for the words in the lemmatized book summaries (30.
+In order to perform Decision Tree modeling, it was first necessary to obtain the TF-IDF for the words in the lemmatized book summaries.
 This included dropping words with very low IDF scores and very high IDF scores.
 The result kept about 24% of the original IDF word list: due to the public-imput nature of Goodreads, many of the official book summaries contained typos and words not encountered in any other context; these words were, accordingly, dropped.

 **Decision Tree using the XGBoost classifier:**  After having obtained a useable dataframe of IDF word scores, the sklearn method Grid Search was used to probe which parameters would lead to successful models.
 The XGBoost Classifer, using cross-validation, was imput into Grid Search in order to create the multiple models.